Regulatory readiness for payment service providers and fintech

 • Organizations without a mature internal audit or validation function

-Why most teams struggle with independent review
+Why independent review is unforgiving

 Independent review does not establish compliance—it evaluates whether controls have been operating effectively over time.
 Most organizations do not lack controls; they lack the ability to demonstrate that those controls are functioning and consistently documented.